Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Introduction

 \section{Introduction}

-The Structure of the Universe is seeded by the perturbations in the early universe.
-Statistical properties of these primordial perturbations are well summarised by their power spectrum.
-The simplest models of inflation predict the primordial (scalar) power spectrum to be nearly scale-invariant only with a small red tilt, characterised by its amplitude $A_\mathrm{s}$ and tilt $n_\mathrm{s}$ (see e.g. \cite{Martin2014EncyclopdiaInflationaris,Meerburg2019PrimordialNon-Gaussianity,Achucarro2022Inflation:Observations} for reviews).
-CMB observations to date are consistent with having a power-law primordial spectrum \cite{PlanckCollaboration2018inflation}.
-Precise estimates have been placed on these two parameters from the latest CMB surveys \cite{PlanckCollaboration2018parameters}.
+The structure of the Universe today originates from the perturbations present in the early Universe, whose statistical properties are well summarised by their power spectrum.
+The simplest models of inflation predict the primordial scalar power spectrum to be near-scale-invariant only with a small red tilt, characterised by its amplitude, $A_\mathrm{s}$, and tilt, $n_\mathrm{s}$ (see e.g. \cite{Martin2014EncyclopdiaInflationaris,Meerburg2019PrimordialNon-Gaussianity,Achucarro2022Inflation:Observations} for reviews).
+CMB observations to date have placed precise estimates on these two parameters \cite{PlanckCollaboration2018parameters} and are consistent with a near scale-invariant primordial power spectrum (PPS) \cite{PlanckCollaboration2018inflation}.

-There are numerous physically well-motivated models of inflation which predict deviations away from the power-law spectrum, however.
-Among them are models with oscillations in the primordial power spectrum caused by, e.g. sharp features in the inflationary potential \cite{Starobinsky1992SpectrumPotential,Adams2001InflationaryStep,Covi2006InflationFuture} and resonance \cite{Chen2008GenerationInflation,Flauger2010OscillationsInflation,Flauger2011ResonantNon-Gaussianity,Aich2013OscillationsDatasets} (see \cite{Chen2010,Slosar2019ScratchesFluctuations,Achucarro2022Inflation:Observations} for reviews).
-A detection or non-detection of features in the power spectrum would therefore be illuminating for probing inflationary physics.
-Furthermore, detecting such features may affect the cosmological parameter estimation and have implications on the tension between the early and late-time probes in cosmology \cite{Hazra2022OneCosmology,DiValentino2021InSolutions,Abdalla2022CosmologyAnomalies}.
+However, there are numerous physically well-motivated models of inflation that predict deviations away from a near-scale-invariant spectrum.
+Among them are models predicting oscillations in the PPS caused by, e.g. sharp features in the inflationary potential \cite{Starobinsky1992SpectrumPotential,Adams2001InflationaryStep,Covi2006InflationFuture} and resonance \cite{Chen2008GenerationInflation,Flauger2010OscillationsInflation,Flauger2011ResonantNon-Gaussianity,Aich2013OscillationsDatasets} (see \cite{Chen2010,Slosar2019ScratchesFluctuations,Achucarro2022Inflation:Observations} for reviews).
+A detection or non-detection of such features in the power spectrum would therefore constitute an illuminating probe of inflationary physics.
+Furthermore, detecting such features may have implications for cosmological parameter estimation and the tension between the early and late-time probes in cosmology \cite{Hazra2022OneCosmology,DiValentino2021InSolutions,Abdalla2022CosmologyAnomalies}.